What Are IEP Special Factors? And Yes, They Matter!

 If any of the above special factors are causing the student to have issues that “impede his/her ability to learn or others to learn in the educational setting” then special arrangements or accommodations must be made.
 Or in the case of assistive technology, would Assistive Technology (AT) give the student better access to their education and better facilitate learning?

+Many of the special factors require additional testing to be requested from the parent.
+This can be discussed at the IEP table and then a permission to evaluate form should be issued with the proper evaluations requested.
 Once you have the evaluations completed, an evaluation review would take place (an FBA review would take place from a BCBA-Board Certified Behavioral Specialist for the behavior issues).
 Then recommendations should be made by the IEP team as to how to implement the strategies or accommodations to address the need.

 As with much of the IEP process, it takes much follow-up and diligence on the parents’ part to ensure that the student is receiving proper services.